openvinotoolkit/openvino/docs/MO_DG/prepare_model/MO_Python_API.md

 The ``input`` parameter can be set by a ``tuple`` with a name, shape, and type.
 The input name of the type string is required in the tuple.
 The shape and type are optional.
 The shape can be a ``list`` or ``tuple`` of dimensions (``int`` or ``openvino.runtime.Dimension``), or ``openvino.runtime.PartialShape``, or ``openvino.runtime.Shape``.
 The type can be of numpy type or ``openvino.runtime.Type``.

-Example of usage of a tuple in ``input`` parameter for cutting the model:
+Example of using a tuple in the ``input`` parameter to cut a model:

 .. code-block:: python